New digital bank Chase has now opened its virtual doors in the UK. Find out more about its free current account.Read more…

 Monzo is a fintech challenger bank with the aim of making money work for everyone.
-It provides a debit card and an app that has revolutionised personal banking with its jam-packed amazing features, which include a normal current account, an integrated savings account, salary sorter, spending budgets, savings pots, instant spending notification, free cash withdrawals abroad and more.
+It provides a debit card and an app that has revolutionised personal banking.
+The app is jam-packed with amazing features, including a normal current account, an integrated savings account, a salary sorter, spending budgets, savings pots, instant spending notification and free cash withdrawals abroad.

 - Who founded Monzo?
 Tom Blomfield, Jonas Huckestein, Jason Bates, Paul Rippon and Gary Dolman in 2015.

-- Where is Monzo’s headquarters?
-Monzo’s headquartered in London, with offices in Cardiff, Las Vegas and Los Angeles.
+- Where are Monzo’s headquarters?
+Monzo is headquartered in London, with offices in Cardiff, Las Vegas and Los Angeles.

 Monzo’s growth over time

-Following in the footsteps of many other young startups keen for growth, it began to raise money via a crowdfund campaign.
+Following in the footsteps of many other young startups keen for growth, Monzo began raising money via a crowdfunding campaign.
 Calling the campaign a success would be somewhat of an understatement, as it reached its goal of £1 million in just 96 seconds.
 The company has been growing rapidly ever since and recently made the news for doubling its valuation in just eight months to over £2 billion, making it one of Britain’s biggest startups to date.

-Monzo launched in 2015 with a prepaid account and 5,000 “Alpha Cards” and then hit the ground running with its successful 96-second crowdfunding campaign in 2016.
-Since then, the challenger bank has secured further funding each year and has, as of February 2018, rapidly increased its customer base.
+Monzo launched in 2015 with a prepaid account and 5,000 “Alpha Cards”.
+It then hit the ground running with its successful 96-second crowdfunding campaign in 2016.
+Since then, the challenger bank has secured further funding each year and has rapidly increased its customer base.

 Monzo is expected to surpass 5 million customers by this time next year